Vortex-V/service-desk/task.md

     ticket_type_id      int
     ticket_priority_id  int
     description         string
-    status              : draft, new, in_work, closed, rejected created_at  timestamp
+    status              : new, in_work, closed, rejected
+    created_at  timestamp
     updated_at  timestamp
     deleted_at  timestamp